-When it comes to photographing them, see how they fit together.
+Think of the atmosphere you want to show, which show differ from the other couple of photographs.
 Do you want to show love and tenderness?
 Then holding hands, holding each other or kissing are great examples to show that mood.

-The children could be having fun or friends could be having a laugh together.
-Think of the atmosphere you want to show, which show differ from the other couple photographs.
+The children could be having fun or friends could be laughing together.

 Wedding Photography Business